NASAWorldWind/NASAWorldWind.github.io/content/android/tutorials/basic-globe.md

 ### Get Started

-It’s very easy to get started using World Wind Android.
+It’s very easy to get started using WorldWind Android.
 You simply create and configure a WorldWindow View object and add it to a layout.
 This can be performed in an Activity or a Fragment.
 The following snippet shows the code that creates the WorldWindow and adds some imagery to the globe.

 ```java
 // Create a World Window (a GLSurfaceView)...